eranjo/my_leviton/README.md

 5. Go to **Settings → Devices & Services → Add Integration** and search for **My Leviton (USB)** (or add via YAML if your version prefers file‑based setup).

 > If HACS doesn’t automatically discover it, verify the folder structure on your HA host is `config/custom_components/my_leviton/` with the files from this repo, and restart HA again.

-## Manual Installation
-1. Copy the `custom_components/my_leviton/` folder from this repository into your Home Assistant `config/custom_components/` directory.
-2. Restart Home Assistant.

 ## Directory Structure
 ```